tanviranjum1/appointment-manager-plugin/readme.md

 - **Purpose:** The main dashboard for Approvers to set their available time slots for appointments.
 - **Shortcode:** `[tan_approver_portal]`
 - **How it works:** Only logged-in, approved users with the "Approver" role can see this page.
-They can input dates and times to create their schedule.

 ### 3. Book an Appointment (For Requesters Only)